 Avoiding packaged foods containing harmful chemicals reduces human exposure.
-A USA study showed that when people ate foods that have not been packaged, the levels of phthalates and bisphenol A (BPA) in their bodies went down significantly [1].
+A study from the United States showed that when people ate foods that have not been packaged, the levels of phthalates and bisphenol A (BPA) in their bodies went down significantly [1].